NicholasStern/Dotua/docs/documentation.md

 For each method defined in the *Operator* class, our implementation uses ducktyping to return the necessary object.
 If user passes a *Scalar* object to one of the methods then a new *Scalar* object is returned to the user with the correct value and jacobian.
+If user passes a *Vector* object to one of the methods then a new *Vector* object is returned to the user with the correct value and jacobian.
 On the other hand, if the user passes a Python numeric type, then the method returns the evaluation of the corresponding NumPy method on the given argument (e.g., **op.sin(1) = np.sin(1)**).